msgpack/msgpack-cli/README.md

     msbuild MsgPack.Windows.sln

-  Or (for Xamarin drops, you must have Xamarin Business or upper license and Mac machine on the LAN to build on Windows):
+  Or (for Xamarin unit testing, you must have Xamarin Business or upper license and Mac machine on the LAN to build on Windows):

     msbuild MsgPack.Xamarin.sln